WorkloadAutomation/ibm-workload-automation-chart/README.md

 - Grafana and Prometheus for monitoring dashboard
 - Jetstack cert-manager
 - Ingress controller: to manage the ingress service, ensure an ingress controller is correctly configured.
 For example, to configure an NGINX ingress controller, ensure the following option is set if NGINX is installed using a Helm chart: `"controller.extraArgs.enable-ssl-passthrough"`.
 Refer to the [NGINX Ingress Controller documentation](https://kubernetes.github.io/ingress-nginx/) for more details.
+- Gateway API: to route external traffic instead of using Ingress, ensure the Gateway API CRDs and a compatible controller are correctly configured.
+For example, to configure an Envoy Gateway controller, ensure the GatewayClass and HTTPRoute resources are properly initialized.
+Refer to the [Gateway API documentation] (https://gateway-api.sigs.k8s.io/docs/introduction/) for more information.
+>**Note**: While the server and the console components can operate in mismatched modes, implementing the Gateway API requires a complete redeployment of the component using the Gateway API.

 - Kubernetes version: >=1.29 or later (no specific APIs need to be enabled)
 - `kubectl` command-line tool to control Kubernetes clusters
 - API key for accessing IBM Entitled Registry: `cp.icr.io`